Home > Argentina >

 San Salvador de Jujuy

-San Salvador de Jujuy is a city in northwestern Argentina, capital of the Jujuy Province.
-The city lies near the southern end of the Humahuaca Canyon where wooded hills meet the lowlands.
+San Salvador de Jujuy, commonly known as Jujuy and locally often referred to as San Salvador, is the capital city of Jujuy Province in northwest Argentina.
+It lies near the southern end of the Humahuaca Canyon where wooded hills meet the lowlands.

 The city lies on the National Route 9 that connects La Quiaca (289 km) with Salta (120 km), and its some 1,525 kilometres from Buenos Aires.
 Tourist destinations not far from the city are Tilcara (84), Humahuaca (126 km), and the Calilegua National Park (111 km).

-Jujuy is located on the Andes, at the junction of the Rio Xibi Xibi and Rio Grande de Jujuy rivers, 1238 meters above sea level.
+Jujuy is located near the Andes, at the junction of the Xibi Xibi River and the Rio Grande de Jujuy, 1238 meters above sea level.
 The weather is humid during the Summers and dry and cold during the winters.
 The temperature difference between night and day is particularly wide.

 San Salvador is above all the provincial administrative and cultural centre; the economical activities take place in other points of the province, including petroleum extraction and pre-processing, sugarcane and sugar industry (Ledesma), tobacco , steel industry (Palpala), citrus, and fruits and vegetables for local consumption.